Applied-Scientific-Research/nvortexVc/README.md

 On a 16-core Intel i9-7960X Skylake CPU, with a large-enough problem, the `nvortex3domp` code exceeded 1 TFlop/s - the first time I've ever seen that happen on a single CPU.
 The 16-core Ryzen 9 achieved 1133 GFlop/s with `./nvortex3domp -n=100000`.

 The table below gives peak performance for the 3D case (with no grads) for combinations of x86 (possibly auto-vectorized) vs. Vc, and single-thread vs. OpenMP multithreaded.
 Each was run on a Fedora or Ubuntu machine and compiled with GCC 7.2 or 7.3.
 The numbers are all GFlop/s and the problem size was 30000.
+Note that the 5800X can perform 8 FMAs (full 256-bit AVX2 buffers) on each of its two capable FPUs, per core, per clock - incredible!

 | GFlop/s           | x86 serial | x86 OMP | Vc serial | Vc OMP | CPU peak | % of theoretical |
 |-------------------|------------|---------|-----------|--------|----------|------------------|